TACC/Lmod/docs/source/index.rst

     * Lmod Test Suite: https://github.com/rtmclay/Lmod_test_suite

 The most up-to-date source is at github.
 There is a secondary git repo found at Sourceforge.
 Both repos are the same.
-Stable tar files can be found at Sourceforce.
+Stable releases in the form of tar files can be found at Sourceforce.
+All label versions found at the git repos have passed Lmod's regression test suite.

 Introduction to Lmod